brittdalton/web-dev-hw/Assignment_07/readme.md

 This cycle I created a website with an excerpt from Harry Potter book 1, I chose this piece because I loved the book when I was younger so I had a lot of fun choosing fonts and styling the site with references from the book such as the three stars on the button I created which are the same as the three stars on the corners of the pages in the books.
 I didn't have any major issues, I felt this page was much easier to style than the last one.
+I created a button in Illustrator and exported as a png, I was just winging it to make a button but I had a hard time getting the size correct and I created a link in the white space around the button as well which i didn't know how to avoid.
 I loved learning about typography and how much work goes into designing, creating, linking and using fonts.

 <img src="./Images/progress.png" />